mattfergoda/UWCLMS-Work-Sample/README.md

 4. The program’s usage is `./speller [dictionary] text`.
     * If the argument is omitted, the program will default to the large dictionary.
-    * For example, the command
+    * For example, the commands
         ```./speller dictionaries/large texts/holmes.txt```
     or simply
         ```./speller texts/holmes.txt```